jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 \alpha
 $$
 introduce here is called the **learning rate**.
 Small learning rate will take a longer time (more iteration) to find the minima.
-However, as we learn from calculus, the larger the step we take, the bigger the error in our calculation.
+However, as we learn from calculus, the larger the step, the bigger the error in our calculation.
 In DL, finding the right value of learning rate is sometimes a try and error exercise.
 Sometimes we will try values ranging from 1e-7 to 1 in logarithmic scale (1e-7, 5e-7, 1e-6, 5e-6, 1e-5 ...).

-Large learning step also introduce a big problem:
+Large learning step may cost w to oscillate with increasing cost:
 <div class="imgcap">
 <img src="/assets/dl_intro/learning_rate.jpg" style="border:none;">
 </div>

-We start with w = -6, if the gradient is huge, a relatively large learning rate will swing w far to the other side with even a larger gradient.
+We start with w = -6 (x-axis) at L1 , if the gradient is huge, a relatively large learning rate will swing w far to the other side to L2 with even a larger gradient.
 Eventually, rather than drop down slowly to a minima, w keeps oscalliate and the cost keep increasing.
+The follow demonstrates how a learning rate of 0.6 may swing the cost inward instead of downward.
+When loss starts going upward, we need to reduce the learning rate.

 <div class="imgcap">
 <img src="/assets/dl_intro/lr_flow.png" style="border:none;">
 </div>
 Sometimes, we need to be careful about the scale used in plotting the x-axis and y-axis.
-In the diagram shown about, the gradient looks smaller than it should be because we use a larger scale for y-axis.
+In the diagram shown above, the gradient looks smaller than the real value because we use a larger scale for y-axis than the x-axis (0 to 150 vs -10 to 10).

 #### Backpropagation

 ### Non-linearity